Skip to content

 Good to Know About the Rose Garden

-Either you are planning a pre-wedding photo shot or a wedding, this is what you need to know.
+Whether you are planning a pre-wedding photo shoot or a wedding, this is what you need to know.

-• The spring and the blooming season would give you the more beautiful flowers despite the gardens are covered with perennial flowers and trees.
+• The spring and the blooming season would give you the most beautiful flowers despite the gardens being covered with perennial flowers and trees.

 • Of course, you can visit the park in summer.
-Given the adjacent lake offers a lot of activity, those gardens are actually a family destination for the residents in September, August, July , June.
+Given the adjacent lake offers a lot of activity, those gardens are actually a family destination for the residents in September, August, July, and June.

-• Despite the gardens are open all year long, Winter, from November to March, won’t add anything special to your pictures.
+• Despite the gardens being open all year long, winter, from November to March, won’t add anything special to your pictures.

 The Peace Garden

 The adjacent peace garden is a Japanese-style garden.
 It’s small but can be used for a few pictures.
-It features a nice Japanese bridge over a pound, some evergreen and some rocks.
+It features a nice Japanese bridge over a pond, some evergreen and some rocks.

 To Celebrate Wedding Ceremonies

-If you are planning an intimate wedding ceremony in MN, the Rose Garden offers you to celebrate the wedding around the fountains.
-I believe that surrounded by roses, lilies and other plants is a pretty good landscape to celebrate an outdoor ceremony.
-Check with the park board for more information and restriction that apply to wedding vendors.
+If you are planning an intimate wedding ceremony in MN, the Rose Garden offers you the opportunity to celebrate the wedding around the fountains.
+I believe that being surrounded by roses, lilies and other plants is a pretty good landscape to celebrate an outdoor ceremony.
+Check with the park board for more information and restrictions that apply to wedding vendors.

 What Kind of Outfits to Choose

-Avoid formal outfit.
-Prefer long dress that can catch the wind.
-Take in consideration that the main color of this recreation area is green.
+Avoid formal outfits.
+Prefer long dresses that can catch the wind.
+Take into consideration that the main color of this recreation area is green.
 Therefore avoid wearing green clothes.
 Red, orange, yellow would contrast with nature.
 Bright (preferred) and dark colors would work.

 — lovers purple lilas flower —